regunakyle/dotfiles/README.md

     - Note: I do not recommend upgrading the monitor by yourself
 - Use [TLP](https://github.com/linrunner/TLP) instead of [PDD](https://gitlab.freedesktop.org/upower/power-profiles-daemon)
 - Use the OEM Windows 10 key ([how to find](https://www.cyberciti.biz/faq/linux-find-windows-10-oem-product-key-command/)) for the Windows VM

+## TODO

+- Prepare a Powershell script for bare metal Windows workstation setup
+- Use [Wezterm](https://github.com/wez/wezterm) and [Starship](https://github.com/starship/starship) for all installations